Addiction Treatment for College Students

 Transitioning Back to College After Drug & Alcohol Rehab

 Recovery is a life-long process.
 This means much of the work and struggle continues after treatment ends.
 The initial shock of leaving a treatment facility and transferring directly back into the outside world can be very jarring, especially when re-entering a fast-paced environment like a university.
-Laguna Treatment Hospital has a robust aftercare program and works with each patient individually to make this transition as smooth as possible.
+Laguna Treatment Center has a robust aftercare program and works with each patient individually to make this transition as smooth as possible.

 Continuing care programs can help former patients stay connected to their fellow alumni, track recovery milestones, and form a positive network that is conducive to sobriety.
 Attending peer-support meetings is an invaluable component of recovery for many people

-If you or a loved one is considering treatment for drugs or alcohol, please reach out to an admissions navigator at to learn more about the care provided at Laguna Treatment Hospital.
+If you or a loved one is considering treatment for drugs or alcohol, please reach out to an admissions navigator at to learn more about the care provided at Laguna Treatment Center.
 Admissions navigators can also explain in detail what to expect in addiction treatment, the process of paying for rehab with insurance, and what family members can expect when a loved one enters treatment.

 Was this page helpful?